 Filtered aggregations are very powerful.
 If, for example, your revenue in the US is a very important measure, you could express it as:

 It is also common to express a ratio of something filtered vs unfiltered.

 $main.filter($statusCode == 500).sum($requests) / $main.sum($requests)

 Ratios are often useful to see the relationships in your data.

 Here's one that expresses the computation of CPM:

 $main.sum($revenue) / $main.sum($impressions) * 1000

-A quantile can be a very useful measure or your data.
-For large datasets it is often more informative to look at the 98th or 99th quantile of the data rather than the max as it would filter out freak values.
+A quantile can be a very useful measure of your data.
+For large datasets it is often more informative to look at the 98th or 99th quantile of the data rather than the max, as it filters out freak values.
 Similarly a median (or 50% quantile) can present different information than an average measure.

 To add a quantile measure to your data simply define a formula like so:

 It is possible to fine-tune approximateHistogram based quantiles, allowing you to determine your trade-off between performance and accuracy.